 Rolled felt Flowers Tutorial

 When you come to the center, there will be a circle-like end.
-Leave it just like that.
+Leave it just like this:

 Then grab the outer end of the felt stripe and start rolling it.